McCartney III Imagined

 McCartney III Imagined is a remix album of songs from McCartney III, the eighteenth solo album by English musician Paul McCartney.
 It was released digitally on 16 April 2021, with a physical version released on 23 July.
 It features remixes by numerous artists.

 The tracks were curated by McCartney, featuring "friends, fans, and brand new acquaintances".
-Dominic Fike's version of "The Kiss of Venus" was released as the first single, followed by Beck's version of "Find My Way" and EOB's version of "Slidin'".
+Dominic Fike's version of "The Kiss of Venus" was released as the first single, followed by Beck's version of "Find My Way" and Ed O'Brien's version of "Slidin'".

 Coinciding with its release, McCartney had live conversations via Instagram Live with several contributors.
 The album received positive reviews.
 Following McCartney III accomplishing the same feat, it became the first remix album to top Billboards Top Album Sales Chart in more than a decade, also reaching number 1 on the US Rock Albums and Vinyl Albums charts.

 Background

 For McCartney III Imagined, McCartney enlisted numerous collaborators to remix and perform songs from the album, including: Beck, Dominic Fike, Khruangbin, St. Vincent, Dev Hynes, Phoebe Bridgers, Ed O'Brien, Damon Albarn, Josh Homme, Anderson .Paak, Robert Del Naja, and Idris Elba.